25 Simple Swaps to Reduce Your Carbon Footprint

 Put the e in email

 Save paper by swapping snail mail for email.
 For birthdays and holidays, websites such as Paperless Post offer digital invitation services, greeting cards, and more.
 As a bonus, many online greeting websites allow you to schedule sending cards in advance, so no more missing birthdays.
-Here are 5 more crazy ideas that might just save the planet.

 Pack your bags

 Stash a few reusable shopping bags on your car to use in the grocery store to avoid plastic bags, which are difficult to recycle.
 Many grocery stores and online retailers sell reusable produce bags as well, to further reduce plastic consumption.
+Reusing bags is one of the 41 ways kids can save the planet in 5 minutes or less.

 Save money and calories by bringing your lunch in from home.
 Takeout restaurants are disposable-packaging powerhouses, and by packing your lunch, you control the wrappings and trappings for your midday meal.
 Brown bags are recyclable, but consider investing in a reusable lunch bag and food containers (like Box Appetit), and swap plastic snack bags for reusable ones made of silicone, like Stasher Bags.
-Don’t miss these 41 easy ways anyone—even kids—can save the planet.

 Trade paper for cloth